 In Belgium, the prudent use of antibiotics and the prevention of antimicrobial resistance and spread in animals is an important issue for animal health policy.
 Certain conditions for the use of critically important antibiotics and the central registration of all antibiotic use in layers, broilers, veal calves and pigs are laid down in the Royal Decree of 21 July 2016.
-The different sectors and the competent authorities are working together to achieve the following targets:
+The different sectors and the competent authorities are working together to achieve the following second set of targets by 2024:

 - A reduction of 50% in the total use of antibiotics between 2011 and 2020;